andrewcbancroft/datadaylife-blog/content/work-in-progress/index.md

 title: "Work in Progress?"
 author: "Andrew Bancroft"
 date:   2018-02-01
 description: "Everything I publish is a work in progress to some degree or another.
-Here's what I mean..."
+Here is what I mean..."
 type: blog
 draft: false
 comments: false